github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 {% ifversion fpt or ghec %}

 * **Integration with service providers**—{% data variables.product.prodname_dotcom %} partners with various service providers to validate detected secrets.
 When a secret is identified, {% data variables.product.prodname_dotcom %} notifies the corresponding service provider to take appropriate actions, such as revoking the exposed credential.
+For more information, see "[AUTOTITLE](/code-security/secret-scanning/secret-scanning-partnership-program/secret-scanning-partner-program)."

 {% endif %}